kewwie/Katt/Terms.md

 ## 8. Limitation of Liability

-To the fullest extent permitted by applicable law, we shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses, resulting from (i) your use or inability to use Iwek; (ii) any unauthorized access to or use of our servers and/or any personal information stored therein; or (iii) any interruption or cessation of transmission to or from Iwek.
+To the fullest extent permitted by applicable law, we shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses, resulting from:

+- Your use or inability to use Iwek.
+- Any unauthorized access to or use of our servers and/or any personal information stored therein.
+- Any interruption or cessation of transmission to or from Iwek.

 ## 9. Governing Law